kellyycha/EatsNearMe/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+(more focused on spontaneous)
 * Users can log in
 * Set location and radius
 * Say yes or no for each restaurant
 * Pictures and info for each restaurant
-* Put links to yelp and instagram for each restaurant
+* Put info and links to yelp and instagram for each restaurant
 * All the yes's go into folder according to location
 * Categorize by types of food
 * Tinder-style swiping animation
-* Able to map out a path to your destination to only show places along the way
+* Able to plan out a path to your destination to only show places along the way
-* more spontaneous
 * After eating there, mark if you would/wouldn't go again to either save into a new folder or delete from the current folder
+* Map of all locations
+* Able to color code map pinpoints
+* Able to filter map by category

 **Optional Nice-to-have Stories**
+(more focused on planning/sharing)
-* Able to choose which folder to go to and name it
+* Able to choose which folder to go to and name it.
-* more planning
-* Leave a rating/ review that will show up on yelp/ google?
 * sharing with favorite restaurants with friends

 ### 2. Screen Archetypes